dev-iram/Airline-Booking-System/README.md

 10. The Maintenance Suite will allow access to only the Administrator where they will be able to view/add/delete airports and to view bookings.

-Programming Language	C#
-Framework	.NET Framework
-Software Tools	1.
-Visual Studio Community – used for the creation of the Booking System program and the Graphical User Interface
-2. DB Browser – used to populate and view database tables.
-Management of the database used in the system Database	SQLite – Entry Level Free database software Packages Used	NuGet– SQLite Packages and Entity Framework installed on Visual Studio required to connect Database to the System